f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 The device name is the name assigned by the selected protocol.
 If you wish to use a different label for the device in the GUI, this can be entered in the Label field.

-The Controls and Sensors tables allow you to customize which are contols and sensors are visible in the GUI, via the checkbox in the Enable column.
+The Controls and Sensors tables allow you to customize which are controls and sensors are visible in the GUI, via the checkbox in the Enable column.

 The Left Label and Right Label fields hold the text that will be displayed either side of the control or sensor in the GUI.
 The Left Label is initialised with the device name and the Right Label is initialised with the units.